-On Friday (the 23rd) Bannon appeared at a CPAC (conservative political action conference) alongside Reince Priebus, and complained about the "corporatist, globalist media."
-So why did corporatist" media?
-He must dislike the Washington Post, for example, which is owned by Amazon's Jeff Besos.
+Yesterday, Bannon appeared at a CPAC (conservative political action conference) alongside Reince Prebus, and complained about the "corporatist, globalist media."
+So why the "corporatist" media?
+He must dislikes the Washington Post, for example, which is owned by Amazon's Jeff Besos.
 What about Fox News and the Murdoch empire?

 Bannon's was continuing his anti-establishment posturing, employed during the election campaign.